 “Fully knowing the dangers that she faced, she suited up in uniform every day and stood tall against those who threaten and terrorize the good folks of the Bronx,” the union said in a statement.

-A friend, Isabel Roman, said Familia had 12-year-old twins and a 20-year-old child.
+A friend, Isabel Roman, said Familia is the mother of a 20-year-old and 12-year-old twins.

 “She was a very jovial, happy person,” Roman said.

 Carlos Corporan, Familia’s brother-in-law, said she was an excellent woman and the family was “completely devastated.”